apocalyptech/bl3-cli-saveedit/README.md

 # TODO

+- An edit-in-place option would probably not be a terrible idea.
+Also should possibly "standardize" the behavior of the JSON/Protobuf imports, which are the only cases where the utils *expect* to overwrite an existing file.
+- Additionally, there's probably no reason why the JSON/Protobuf imports can't just *create* brand new files, rather than requiring you to overwrite an existing one.
+Perhaps that should actually be the *default* way those things operate?
 - Would anyone appreciate an option to *delete* Fabricators?
 Hm.
 - Perhaps an option to zero out Guardian Rank in both saves and profiles.
 - Something a bit more Enum-like for various things in `__init__.py`; I